Sufficient conditions for perfect mixed tilings

 To state the following results, we need the concept of reachability, which is inspired by the work of Lo and Markström~\cite{LM15}.
 Let us recall the definition of tight components.
-For a $k$-graph~$J$, we define $T(J)$ to be the graph whose vertices are the edges of $J$ where $e,f \in E(J)$ are adjacent whenever $|e\cap f| = k-1$.
+Recall from \cref{sec:host-graphs} that For a $k$-graph~$J$, the vertices of the graph $T(J)$ are the edges of $J$ where $e,f \in E(J)$ are adjacent whenever $|e\cap f| = k-1$.
 The {tight components} of~$J$ are the subgraphs $T \subset J$ whose edges form the connectivity components of $T(J)$.
-Let $J$ be a $k$-graph and $T \subset J$ be a tight component.
-We define $\cR(T)$ to be the graph on the same vertex set as $T$ where two vertices $x,y$ are adjacent if there are edges $e,f\in E(T)$ such that $x\in e \sm f$, $y\in f\sm e$ and $|f\cap e|=k-1$.
-The \emph{reachability components} of $T$ are the components of $\cR(T)$.
+Let $J$ be a $k$-graph and $C \subset J$ be a tight component.
+We define $\cR(C)$ to be the graph on the same vertex set as $C$ where two vertices $x,y$ are adjacent if there are edges $e,f\in E(C)$ such that $x\in e \sm f$, $y\in f\sm e$ and $|f\cap e|=k-1$.
+The \emph{reachability components} of $C$ are the components of $\cR(C)$.

 \begin{proposition} A tight component in a $k$-graph has at most $k$ reachability components.
 Moreover, each of its edges contains a vertex of each reachability component. \end{proposition} \begin{proof} Without loss of generality, we can assume that $J$ is a tight component, meaning that~$T(J)$ is connected.
 We proceed by induction on the number of edges of $J$.
 Let $J'$ be obtained by deleting the edge corresponding to a leaf $e$ of a spanning tree of $T(J)$.
 So $J'$ is still a tight component.
 If $J'$ is empty we are done as $e$ only has $k$ vertices, so assume otherwise.
 By induction, $J'$ has at most $k$ reachability components.
 Moreover, each edge of $J'$ contains a vertex of each reachability component of $J'$.
 By choice of $e$, there is an edge $f$ in $J'$ with $|e \cap f| = k-1$.
 It follows that the vertex of $e \sm f$ is in the same reachability component as the vertex of $f \sm e$.
 Since $f \sm e \subset V(J')$, it is clear that the vertex of $e\sm f$ belongs to one of the (at most $k$) existing tight components, and $e$ contains a vertex of each reachability component of~$T$. \end{proof}